simonescaccia/Gymnasium-Taxi-Agent/README.md

 ### 2.2 Deep Q-learning

-We use a deep neural network to approximate the Q-values.
+We use a neural network to approximate the Q-values.
+A q-table requires a lot of space, in our case we have a q-table of 500 states * 6 actions = 3000 entries, also we need a lot of iteration in Q-learning to visit these entries many times.

+#### 2.2.1 Neural Network Architecture

+- Target function f: ``X -> R^|Y|``, X set of states, Y set of actions (policy training)
+- Input layer:

 ## 3 Resources